SeanRParker/clothes-retail/README.md

 ## Lessons for the future

-- Implement testing (I planned on using Cypress) earlier on to reduce time spent manually spot checking bugs I came across.
+- ~~Implement testing (I planned on using Cypress) earlier on to reduce time spent manually spot checking bugs I came across.~~
-- Split out the vue `/store/index.js` file into smaller files and use `mapActions` and `mapGetters` to clean up code a bit instead of using `this.$store.getters...` everywhere.
+- ~~Split out the vue `/store/index.js` file into smaller files and use `mapActions` and `mapGetters` to clean up code a bit instead of using `this.$store.getters...` everywhere.~~
+- Get the shopping cart to combine like items and adjusting the quantity.
 - Use a third party CSS framework to cut down time hand building things.
 I did however learn a ton this round doing things from scratch.